 Semester II: Outdoor sketching of landscape and figure, and studio work from still life and costume pose.
-Emphasis on composition and technique in the handling of various mediums, pencil, pen and ink, char-
+Emphasis on composition and technique in the handling of various mediums, pencil, pen and ink, charcoal, pastel, and water color.

 15A-15B.
 Life Drawing.